osmosis-labs/assetlists/README.md

   - `bech32_prefix` - Address prefix
   - `fees` - Custom fee configuration
   - `images` - Custom chain logo
+  - `force_rpc` - Boolean flag to force using ONLY the zone-specified RPC endpoint (ignores Chain Registry endpoints)
+  - `force_rest` - Boolean flag to force using ONLY the zone-specified REST endpoint (ignores Chain Registry endpoints)
 - `outage` - Boolean flag to indicate if chain is experiencing an outage

 **Example Chain Object:**